rakibhossainraju/snake_game/README.md

 - **Singleton Pattern**: Used in CanvasManager to ensure only one instance controls the game loop
 - **RequestAnimationFrame**: For smooth browser animations

+### Game Features

+- Welcome start screen with instructions
+- Food generation and consumption
+- Snake growth mechanics
+- Collision detection
+- Score tracking
+- Game over condition when snake collides with itself
+- Win condition when snake fills the entire grid
+- Restart functionality

 ### Future Enhancements

-- Add food generation and consumption
-- Implement snake growth mechanics
-- Add collision detection
-- Create score tracking
-- Add game over condition
 - Implement difficulty levels
+- Add high score tracking
+- Create power-ups and special food items
+- Add sounds and visual effects